 1. Skip the waiting room

 For the right candidates, telemedicine sessions can replace visits to a physical office.
-Many providers, including Missouri Employers Mutual partner CoxHealth, have full-time occupational health physicians who exclusively practice telemedicine.
+Many providers have full-time occupational health physicians who exclusively practice telemedicine.
 Employees are more likely to attend follow-ups, and they spend less time traveling and waiting for appointments.
-Consumer Health Connections reported that with the presence of telehealth, 70 percent of physician visits were handled virtually and 90 percent of patients were “highly satisfied” with the care they received.
+The American Journal of Managed Care reported that patients perceive virtual healthcare experiences as better than office visits in convenience and cost, at the same level of quality and personal connection.

 2. Get expert advice sooner